 During this time, I also served for 15 years as the volunteer elected anti-doping and drug-testing chairman of the International Triathlon Union and as its liaison to the International Olympic Committee.

 At the end of 2006, I decided to jump into the blogosphere to help foster compelling, critical and enjoyable health discussions.
 Founding MarksDailyApple.com is one of the best things I've ever done and has been incredibly rewarding.

-Out of the blog came The Primal Blueprint (2009), The Primal Blueprint Cookbook (2010) and the inaugural PrimalCon (2010), a 3-day retreat bringing together members of the Primal community for a weekend of amazing food, great company, educational breakout sessions, and a little play, rest and relaxation.
+Out of the blog came The Primal Blueprint (2009), The Primal Blueprint Cookbook (2010) and the inaugural PrimalCon (2010), a three-day retreat bringing together members of the Primal community for a weekend of amazing food, great company, educational breakout sessions and a little play, rest and relaxation.

 My life has been one built around health and fitness, and I don't plan for that to ever end.
 I've made it my personal goal to help 10 million people achieve their ultimate genetic potential.
 To this end my team and I have many exciting new ventures planned for the future.
 I hope you'll check back often to learn how my story, the story of the Primal Blueprint, and, most importantly, the stories of all the Primal Blueprinters out there, unfold.